The main accounting principles adopted in the preparation of the Consolidated Financial Statements at December 31, 2018 are reported below.

 Financial income is recognised on an accruals basis and includes interest income on funds invested, foreign currency gains and income deriving from financial instruments, when not offset by hedging operations.
 Interest income is recorded in the income statement at the moment of maturity, considering the effective yield.

-Current income taxes are calculated based on the assessable income for the year, applying the current tax rates at the Statement of Financial Position date.
+Current income taxes are calculated based on the assessable income for the year, applying the current tax rates at the reporting date.

 Deferred taxes are calculated on all differences between the assessable income of an asset or liability and the relative book value, with the exception of goodwill.
 Deferred tax assets for the portion not compensated by deferred tax liabilities are recognised only for those amounts for which it is probable there will be future assessable income to recover the amounts.
 The deferred taxes are calculated utilising the tax rates which are expected to be applied in the years when the temporary differences will be realised or settled.
 Deferred tax assets are recorded when their recovery is considered probable.